 Now check out our antique image!

 You can also make the color uneven (which often happens with old photographs).
-Click the layer mask that will have appeared automatically with the solid color adjustment layer.
+Click the layer mask that will appear automatically with the solid color adjustment layer.

 Then choose a soft round brush and bring down the Flow and Opacity.